Have the short, sharp Spear's newsletter delivered to your inbox each week

 Adviser Profile

 Derek Bardowell is a philanthropy adviser and author.
 He is the CEO of Ten Years’ Time, helping donors to resource racial and economic justice with care and confidence.
 Derek supports clients to redistribute wealth directly to the most harmed communities so that they can birth and determine their dreams and realities.
 Previously, Derek managed portfolios for several UK funders, distributing over £150 million to good causes in 34 countries.
 His first book, No Win Race, explored race and racism in modern Britain through sport.
 It was a Sunday Times and Financial Times Book of the Year.
-Derek’s current book, Giving Back, reimagines philanthropy through a reparative lens.
+Derek’s second book, Giving Back, reimagines philanthropy through a reparative lens.
 He is a Thirty Percy and Mission 44 trustee.

-Rank: Top Recommended
+Rank: Recommended

-Top Recommended 2023, Philanthropy Advisers
+Recommended 2024, Philanthropy Advisers

 Share on